-EDUC-E 340 Methods of Teaching Reading in the Elementary Schools I (3 cr.)
-P: EDUC-E 339.
-Focuses on materials, methods, and techniques employed in a developmental reading program.
-Field experience arranged in public schools.
+EDUC-E 340 Methods of Teaching Reading I (3 cr.)
+This course describes and appraises the methods, materials and techniques employed in diagnosing learning problems in elementary language arts and reading program.

 EDUC-E 341 Methods of Teaching Reading in the Elementary Schools II (3 cr.)
 P: EDUC-E 339.
 Focuses on classroom procedures and materials used to provide diagnostic and corrective instruction for learning needs in reading.